 Help people with sight loss lead fulfilling lives.

 Life-changing.
 Those are words we hear often from people who come to us for support.

-Everyone at Sight Scotland and Sight Scotland Veterans – whether they’re setting up social opportunities at one of our care homes, planning adventures for veterans, or raising funds – plays a part in helping people adapt to the impact of sight loss.
+Everyone at Sight Scotland and Sight Scotland Veterans – whether they’re setting up social opportunities at one of our homes for young adults, planning adventures for veterans, or raising funds – plays a part in helping people adapt to the impact of sight loss.

 This is why Sight Scotland and Sight Scotland Veterans are such rewarding places to work.

 We’ve come a long way since we were founded back in 1793.
 Our progress is thanks to the united efforts of colleagues both past and present.
 We’re involved in innovative approaches in the education and care of people challenged by sight loss.
 Today, we transform outcomes for people with sight loss, working together to empower people to lead fulfilling lives.

 You could support people to live independently at home, work in one of our specialist care settings for young adults with visual impairment, or in one of our activity centres for veterans.